Skip to main content

 Hiring Process

-Cobb County 911 Police Department draws applicants from around the country and will work on a case-by-case basis to ensure that all out-of-town or distant in-state applicants complete as many steps as possible during each trip to Cobb County.
+Cobb County 911 draws applicants from around the country and will work on a case-by-case basis to ensure that all out-of-town or distant in-state applicants complete as many steps as possible during each trip to Cobb County.

 Minimum Qualifications